KamilKonopski/Duel-Legends-Game/README.md

 Special support cards during the game (more attack, defense, increased life, additional movement during the turn, etc.)

 Player ranking system.

+Add UI and functionality on mobile and tablet devices.

 #